 - Auth0 can retrieve user information from the ID Token or use the Access Token to invoke a Google API.

-Access Tokens are credentials that can be used by a client to access an API.
+Access Tokens are credentials that can be used by an application to access an API.
 Access Tokens can be an opaque string, JWT, or non-JWT token.
-Its purpose is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the scopes that have been granted).
+Its purpose is to inform the API that the bearer of this token has been granted delegated access to the API and request specific actions (as specified by the scopes that have been granted).

 JWT Tokens contain claims, which are statements (such as name or email address) about an entity (typically, the user) and additional metadata.